ADACS-Australia/ADACS-GBKFIT/Readme.md

 The following settings needs to be present in the `local.py` settings file.

-Specify the base and media directories
+Specify the base and media directories:
 ```python
 import os